-AVAG is developing a new curriculum that will prepare students to deliver a comprehensive package of midwifery care on the basis of a care model in which midwives are trained to assume responsibility for medium-risk situations and to work together with healthcare professionals from other disciplines.
+AVAG developed a new curriculum that will prepare students to deliver a comprehensive package of midwifery care on the basis of a care model in which midwives are trained to assume responsibility for medium-risk situations and to work together with healthcare professionals from other disciplines.
 The academic component of the training programme is being augmented to provide students with a sound basis for conducting academic research.

 Students will have the opportunity to pay extra attention to such matters as health sciences, epidemiology and clinical midwifery.
 The curriculum will offer extra challenges to good and excellent students.
 Apart from the regular vocational training programme, students will be able to take an honours degree programme that will enable students to work effectively in a comprehensive care environment and will prepare those who wish to go on to do a Master’s degree programme.

-The new curriculum will come into force in September 2014.
+The new curriculum started in September 2014.

 Anticipating the new curriculum